Kuinerrarmiut Elitnaurviat places among the top 20% of public schools in Alaska for:

 - Category Attribute

-- Kuinerrarmiut Elitnaurviat's student population of 236 students has grown by 6% over five school years.
+- Kuinerrarmiut Elitnaurviat's student population of 227 students has stayed relatively flat over five school years.

 |Grades Offered||Grades Prekindergarten-12|